🕓 11 min✏️ Published on

 Conrad Bastable on the importance and role of monopolies in regards to innovation and how technological monopolies are counterintuitively good and how that ties into how Google started killing the internet as its monopoly started to crumble with the rise of algorithmical doomscrolling and a different model of monetizing human attention.

-Also, in relation to this I have re-read the Techno Optimist Manifesto by Marc Andreessen, which still gives the entire thing a positive spin.
+Also, in relation to this, I have re-read the Techno Optimist Manifesto by Marc Andreessen, which still gives the entire thing a positive spin.

-Lastly, I have started reading a book by the curious name of "Turn Your Life into Art: Lessons in Psychomagic from the San Francisco Underground" and it feels like this book has been waiting for me for some time.
+Lastly, I have started reading a book by the curious name of "Turn Your Life into Art: Lessons in Psychomagic from the San Francisco Underground", and it feels like this book has been waiting for me for some time.
 It's at this sweet intersection of rationality and magic, and it's about doing something useful with your life—i.e. it's a manual for designing meaningful, transformative experiences for others.
 It feels like this is something I would like to do.
-Originally recommended by Ethan Maurice in one of his late night newsletters, I finally picked it up a couple days ago and have been devouring it so far.
+Originally recommended by Ethan Maurice in one of his late-night newsletters, I finally picked it up a couple of days ago and have been devouring it so far.

 Quote(s)